Rich text: HtmlArea

 The following query returns the "Lynx" content, and the description field al processed HTML.

-Fetching rich text via Headless API
+Fetching rich text via GraphQL API

 {